 The Los Angeles Times reported on Wednesday, that a judge ruled the trial again be delayed to allow enough time for a second-sanity evaluation of James Holmes.

 The 26-year-old is accused of shooting dozens of victims inside a Century movie theater on July 20, 2012, during a midnight screening of the film The Dark Knight Rises.

-The gunman set off tear gas grenades and shot into the viewing audience.
+The gunman, believed to be Holmes, set off tear gas grenades and shot into the viewing audience.
 He was arrested minutes later outside of the theater.